Your business stands or falls by your success in bringing in new clients or sales, and that starts with leads.

 Using these content types, at this point in the marketing funnel, helps increase website traffic, build awareness and engagement.

 It’s not enough to create content.
-You also need to optimize that content so that people find it via search engines.
-After all, to turn traffic into leads, you first have to GET that traffic.
+You need to optimize that content so that people find it via search engines.
+To turn traffic into leads, you first have to GET that traffic.

 You can’t skimp on optimizing content if you want it to generate leads.
-That means:
+This means:

 - Writing for humans